 The publishing word is very different now and the barriers to publishing your own books are very low.
 We’ve talked about about creating information based ebooks but you could also write your own fiction book.

-Promoting a faction book will be more challenging and realistically probably make you less money but if it’s something you’re passionate about and have always wanted to do then it’s worth considering.
+Promoting a fiction book will be more challenging and realistically probably make you less money but if it’s something you’re passionate about and have always wanted to do then it’s worth considering.
 You could even combine it with something else to create more income.

 To be a blogger you need something you want to write about.
 If it’s something you care about you’ll be less likely to give up when it gets tough.
 Some people are”lifestyle bloggers” and have a fairly brood range of topics they write about but it can be harder to make money out of blogs without a specific niche.